 Turn off the Water Supply

 Another excellent way to stop a leaking pipe or pipe joint is to apply fiberglass tape to the exposed area.
 Prior to wrapping the tape around the leaking pipe, deactivate the water supply in your house.
 Next, grab a pan or bucket to place near the pipe leakage to collect the remaining water.

 Tightly Wrap the Fiberglass Tape Around the Pipe or Joint

 Once the broken pipe is empty, use a paper towel or kitchen towel to dry the exposed pipe or pipe joint.
 Grab the fiberglass tape and wrap it around the wall of the pipe or exposed joint.
-Stretch the tape while you are applying it to the leaking pipe to ensure it is tight and secure.
+Stretch the tape while you are applying it to fix the leaking pipe.
+The tape should be tight and secure.

 Depending on the water pressure, this fix may stop the pipe leak for a long or short amount of time.
 We recommend hiring a local plumber in your area to perform a permanent repair to the leaking pipe.
 In some cases, a certified technician may recommend installing a new water or drainage line behind your walls or beneath your sink if the leak is too severe to fix.

 3. Insert a Rubber Pad & Metal Plates Over the Pipe